What is the Waterfall Model?

 The rude awakening usually comes at a later stage of the project, when it turns out that what was specified has been implemented, but that this does not correspond to what is really needed.

 My experience from more than 20 years in various roles is that the full responsibility for the implemented business requirements is shifted exclusively to the business users:

 No, dear project managers and analysts!
 You are the experts who should know how a data warehouse project is handled.
 Your task is to support the business user in working out the desired requirements.

 - Mixing of functional requirements and non-functional requirements

 This is a common mistake I see quite often.
 Only functional requirements have to be formulated with business users.

-A simple “the report which delivers the number of customers per month must be fast” is too vague, and nothing to be discussed therefore with business users.
-It's non-functional.
+A simple “the report that delivers the number of customers per month must be fast” is too vague and has nothing to be discussed with business users.
+It’s non-functional.

 If the availability of the report must be given at a certain time, it must be specified in detail and mandatory in order to be a functional requirement: “The report must be available daily at 8 a.m.”.
-In this case, the functionality of the software is only given if we can deliver at 8 a.m. and we are dealing with a functional requirement.
+In this case, the software’s functionality is only given if we can deliver at 8 a.m., and we are dealing with a functional requirement.

 - Unnecessary consideration of the design in the requirement phase